Upstream-Research/records.net/README.md

 at the expense of strongly-typed "entity" objects (although strongly-typed records are still possible with this library).
-Since the creation of an effective set of abstractions is a major goal of this project, it is anticipated that the existing object interfaces will need to reworked several times before they reach their final form.
+Since the creation of an effective set of abstractions is a major goal of this project, it is anticipated that the existing object interfaces will need to be reworked several times before they reach their final form.
-Therefore this project, is very much a work-in-progress.
+Therefore this project is very much a work-in-progress.

 Some code documentation has been made available online for convenience, however it will not always be 100% up-to-date: